 If the roles, including incomes, were reversed, and Tom had the children, the above would still apply, except that Susan would have the main financial responsibility.

 It can be very helpful to develop a plan that protects your best interests and those of your children before you separate from your partner.
 Our pre-separation checklist covers the things you need to carefully consider when leaving your partner.

 Remember, you don't have to do this by yourself.
 Our family law team is here to help!
 We offer fixed fee pre-separation advice.
-For just $390, we review your current situation and work with you to develop a plan to address each item.
+For just $450 (inclusive of GST), we review your current situation and work with you to develop a plan to address each item.